 - 10.1 For instances of misconduct relating to students attending the College on School Links programmes, the process outlined in the 'School Links Handbook' will be followed. - 10.2 For cases of potential Gross Misconduct the school will be notified immediately of the incident and will advise the College if the students should be sent home or sent back to school.
 The school will be informed of their suspension while an investigation takes place.
-A decision to withdraw the student from the course may be taken without a hearing but must be considered by a panel which includes the Assistant Principal Curriculum and Quality or the Director of Curriculum and Quality.
+A decision to withdraw the student from the course may be taken without a hearing but must be considered by a panel which includes the Assistant Principal Student Experience and Welfare or the Assistant Principal Teaching, Learning and Quality.
 The school will be informed and asked to notify the student. - 10.3 For all other College students who are under the age of 16 the normal procedures apply.
 Where a student is suspended, the Local Authority Educational Welfare Officer must be informed.
-If a student then goes on to be excluded this decision must also be passed to the Educational Welfare Officer by the Head of Central Services.
+If a student then goes on to be excluded this decision must also be passed to the Educational Welfare Officer by the Head of Student Services.